bhauman/lein-figwheel/doc/editor_repls.md

 **So be wary of setting up an nREPL workflow for CLJS.** Do not expect it to be easy or to just work.

-At this time I do not reccomend nREPL for CLJS development unless you have a lot of experience with all the moving parts of CLJS, nREPL etc.
+At this time, I do not use nREPL for a CLJS REPL and I do not reccomend nREPL for CLJS development unless you have a lot of experience with all the moving parts of CLJS, nREPL etc.

 #### My Editor REPL recommendations